Quick answer: What ATV insurance do you need to ride Sand Hollow?

 Street-legal kits change the conversation

 A lot of Hurricane and St. George owners street-legal their machines so they can drive from the trailhead to the gas station.
 Once that happens, your UTV is sharing the road with traffic that carries Utah's 30/65/25 auto minimums — which won't come close to paying for a serious injury.
-We typically recommend higher liability limits and matching UM/UIM coverage when a powersports machine goes street-legal, but the right numbers depend on your household, assets, and comfort level.
+We often discuss higher liability limits and matching UM/UIM coverage when a powersports machine goes street-legal, but the right numbers depend on your household, assets, and comfort level.
 We quote a range so you can choose what fits.

 What to do before your next ride